Alex9779/LoFence_Firmware/README.md

 - *bat_low_count_max*: amount of subsequent duty cycles the battery has to be unter *bat_low* to trigger self-deactivation
 - *bat_low_min*: battery voltage in mV which triggers immediate deactivation

-#### Remark

-In the firmware is a hard-coded value of 3100mV as the absolute minimum battery voltage.
-If the battery goes lower than this value the deactivation is triggered immediatly the next duty cycle.

 ### Write settings commands

 `0x01` --> set *tdc* (transmit duty cycle) in seconds, value must be 3-byte hexadecimal value